 Well, the citizens in Old Town have given the new recycle system a try.
 But it is not working.
 The city should be ashamed to have tourists by the dozens walking up and down our streets and have this (view of overflowing containers) be the sight they remember.
 It is appalling.

 We need to have recycling picked up every week in Old Town during winter season, due to the number of rentals and turnover.
 Nobody knows when "every other Tuesday is," so they just leave it out on the street.
-The signs on the cans are ignored, everything is combined, as weekly rentals do not understand the system, it all piles up and neither company will take anything not properly placed in "their bin."
-It is left to accumulate and neither company cares about the aesthetic look or detriment it presents having garbage pile up week after week.
+The signs on the cans are ignored, everything is combined, as weekly rentals do not understand the system, it all piles up and neither company will take anything not properly placed in "their bin.

 Drive up and down Old Town and you will see the same thing in multiple places.
 Somebody has to think outside the box.
 Every system in Park City does not fit everyone during winter tourist season.
 We look like the ghetto up here.